moodle-an-hochschulen/moodle-local_staticpage/README.md

 Moodle release support
 ----------------------

-Due to limited resources, this plugin is only maintained for the most recent major release of Moodle.
-However, previous versions of this plugin which work in legacy major releases of Moodle are still available as-is without any further updates in the Moodle Plugins repository.
+Due to limited resources, this plugin is only maintained for the most recent major release of Moodle as well as the most recent LTS release of Moodle.
+Bugfixes are backported to the LTS release.
+However, new features and improvements are not necessarily backported to the LTS release.

+Apart from these maintained releases, previous versions of this plugin which work in legacy major releases of Moodle are still available as-is without any further updates in the Moodle Plugins repository.

 There may be several weeks after a new major release of Moodle has been published until we can do a compatibility check and fix problems if necessary.
-If you encounter problems with a new major release of Moodle - or can confirm that this plugin still works with a new major relase - please let us know on Github.
+If you encounter problems with a new major release of Moodle - or can confirm that this plugin still works with a new major release - please let us know on Github.

 If you are running a legacy version of Moodle, but want or need to run the latest version of this plugin, you can get the latest version of the plugin, remove the line starting with $plugin->requires from version.php and use this latest plugin version then on your legacy Moodle.
 However, please note that you will run this setup completely at your own risk.
-We can't support this approach in any way and there is a undeniable risk for erratic behavior.
+We can't support this approach in any way and there is an undeniable risk for erratic behavior.

 Translating this plugin